ietf-wg-masque/wg-materials/charter.md

 server.

 Proxying technologies such as SOCKS and HTTP(S) CONNECT exist, albeit with their own shortcomings.
 For example, SOCKS signalling is not encrypted and HTTP CONNECT is currently limited to TCP.
-In contrast, HTTP/3 is a viable candidate protocol for proxying arbitrary traffic, as in a single connection it provides secure connectivity, multiplexed streams, address migration, and a unified congestion controller.
-An HTTP/3 datagram construct built on top of QUIC datagram frames would provide for unreliable data transmission and enable transporting UDP and other unreliable flows via a proxy.
-Moreover, it would not introduce potentially redundant or unnecessary recovery mechanisms.
-Lastly, HTTP supports an established request/response semantic that can set up and configure flows for different services.

-The primary goal of this working group is to develop mechanism(s) that allow configuring and concurrently running multiple proxied stream- and datagram-based flows inside an HTTP connection.
-These mechanism(s) are collectively called MASQUE.
-The group will specify HTTP and/or HTTP/3 extensions to enable this functionality.
+The MASQUE working group published CONNECT-UDP and CONNECT-IP, collectively known as MASQUE, to deliver UDP datagrams and IP packets over HTTP/3 datagram frames.
+MASQUE leverages the HTTP request/response semantics, multiplexes flows over streams, encrypts flow metadata, and enables unreliable delivery suitable to UDP and IP-based applications.

+MASQUE will develop HTTP and/or HTTP/3 extensions to core CONNECT-UDP and CONNECT-IP functionality.

 Since the MASQUE working group already delivered protocol solutions for CONNECT-UDP and CONNECT-IP, the group will now focus on extensions for these two client-initiated services.
-Services that the proxy initiates without any prompt from the client are out of scope.

-Exercising the extension points defined by CONNECT-UDP and CONNECT-IP helps to make it easier to support new use cases or accommodate changes in the environment in which these protocols are deployed.
 The initial set of extensions will be in support of UDP listening and QUIC-aware proxying.
 Additional extensions that provide missing functionality, improve performance, or otherwise ease deployability for use cases may be adopted where there are multiple implementation and/or deployment proponents.

+Services that the proxy initiates without any prompt from the client are out of scope.

 Extensions to HTTP Datagrams will be coordinated with HTTPBIS.
 Extensions that solely relate to generic proxying functionality, and are not specific to the core MASQUE documents, are out of scope.